alonpresman/AlonPresman/Writeups/THM/ide.md

 nmap -p- -T4 -A -sC -sV  10.10.36.144 -oN nmap.txt
 ```

--p- Which means scan all ports instead of the 1000 common ports.
+-p- Which means scan all ports instead of the 1000 common ports. \n
 -T4 - Controls the timing of the scan.
-On that case, level 4 to make it aggresive and fast.
+On that case, level 4 to make it aggresive and fast. \n
--A - Aggresive scan.
+-A - Aggresive scan. \n
--sC - Deafult nmap script.
+-sC - Deafult nmap script. \n
--sV - Services version.
+-sV - Services version. \n
--oN - Saves the output into a file.
+-oN - Saves the output into a file. \n

 ```bash
 Starting Nmap 7.94SVN ( https://nmap.org ) at 2024-03-11 16:07 EDT